solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - **Use cues to jumpstart completions** : Nudge it towards a desired outcome by giving it some leading words or phrases that it can use as a starting point for the response.
 - **Double Down** : Sometimes it may be necessary to repeat a prompt to the model.
 Give instructions before and after the primary content, use an instruction and a cue, etc. Iterate & validate to see what works.
 - **Order Matters** : The order in which information is presented to the model may impact the output, even in the learning examples, thanks to recency bias.
 Try different options to see what works best.
 - **Give the model an “out”** : Give the model a fallback completion response it can provide if it cannot complete the task for any reason.
-This can reduce chances of models generating false or fabricated responses.
+This can reduce the chances of models generating false or fabricated responses.

 As with any best practice, remember that mileage may vary based on the model, the task and the domain.
 Use these as a starting point, and iterate to find what works best.
 Constantly re-evaluate the prompt engineering process as new models and tools become available, with a focus on process scalability and response quality.